 Work also includes replacing the Lake Rim Runoff bridge on Old Raeford Road over Bones Creek.

-Construction is scheduled to begin as early as July 2017 and to be completed by May 2021.
+Construction is underway on the Lake Rim Runoff bridge, and construction for the Outer Loop section is scheduled to begin as early as August 2017.
+It is expected to be completed by May 2021.

 U.S. 401/Raeford Road to Camden Road

-Design is underway for work on Section B – U.S. 401/Raeford Road to Camden Road – with construction to begin in 2018.
+Design is underway for work on Section B – U.S. 401/Raeford Road to Camden Road – with a contract scheduled to be awarded in fall 2018.
+Construction is to be completed by 2022.

 Camden Road to I-95